'We're stuck': Floodwaters could take weeks to recede from this Ascension Parish community

 Several miles north, many homes along Bayou Paul Road near St. Gabriel were in a similar situation.
 Floodwaters there were still encroaching on sandbagged homes Monday morning as residents pumped water that seeped through the temporary barriers.

 Zeringue, whose family has owned the land she built her home on since the late ‘60s, said they haven't experienced floods until 2016 and this past week.
-She pointed to a waterline on a tree just a few inches above where the pooling water remained Monday morning from nearly five years ago.
+She pointed to a waterline on a tree from nearly five years ago, just a few inches above where the pooling water remained Monday morning.

 Though residents in the area still have electricity, many homes haven't been able to use their plumbing because they rely on septic systems that could become backed up and create an even bigger mess.

-Susan Breaux, who also lives off Ridge Road, said she worries about her 90-year-old mother, who lives with her.
+Susan Breaux, who also lives off Ridge Road, said she worries about her 88-year-old mother, who lives with her.
 High water still surrounded her home Monday, and she joked it resembled a moat.

 “We’re just stuck,” said Breaux, 63.
 "Hopefully, it doesn't rain more this week."